clkessler220/project-1-team-5/README.md

 #### •	What’s the best university to attend for a higher starting & mid-career salary?
 We found that the best university to attend for the highest starting salary was California Institute of Technology (CIT) with the average entry-level being $75,500 and cost of being $58,755.
 The lowest starting salary was from Villanova with an expected entry-level salary of $55,800 and the cost of tuition being $58,736.
 `
-#### • Which private & non-private universities have the highest earning potential.
+#### • Which private & non-private universities have the highest earning potential?
-As it relates to early-career salary, the top three higher earning salaries come from: <br>
 &nbsp;&nbsp;• Early Career Salary (0-5 Years): <br>
 &nbsp;&nbsp;&nbsp;&nbsp;• Private <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Massachusetts Institute of Technology (MIT) - $81,500 <br>